Dr Keren Papier

 BSc, BSc Honours (First class), PhD

 Before joining the CEU, Keren received her PhD in Epidemiology from the Australian National University, for which she assessed the incidence and risk factors of emerging type 2 diabetes mellitus in Thailand.
-She also holds a Bachelor of Public Health Nutrition (Honours I) from Griffith University.
-Her international research settings include: Thailand, Philippines, Australia, and the UK.
+She also holds a BSc in Public Health Nutrition (Hons) from Griffith University, where her research focused on childhood malnutrition in relation to Schistosomiasis in the Philippines.

 Key publications